Unicon/tool13demo/README.md

 2. `openssl genrsa -out keypair.pem 2048`
 3. `openssl rsa -in keypair.pem -pubout -out publickey.crt`
 4. `cat publickey.crt`
 5. Copy this value to `oidc.publickey` inside the `.properties` file.
-The key needs to all be on one line, with a newline character, `\n`, preceding and following the string that you copy in between `---BEGIN PUBLIC KEY---` and `---END PUBLIC KEY---`.
+   * **NOTE:** The key needs to all be on one line, with a newline character, `\n`, preceding and following the string that you copy in between `---BEGIN PUBLIC KEY---` and `---END PUBLIC KEY---`.
 6. `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out pkcs8.key`
 7. `cat pkcs8.key`
 8. Copy this value to `oidc.privatekey` inside the `.properties` file.
-The key needs to all be on one line, with a newline character, `\n`, preceding and following the string that you copy in between `---BEGIN PRIVATE KEY---` and `---END PRIVATE KEY---`.
+   * **NOTE:** The key needs to all be on one line, with a newline character, `\n`, preceding and following the string that you copy in between `---BEGIN PRIVATE KEY---` and `---END PRIVATE KEY---`.

 ## 4: Setting Up SSL Cert for Local Development

 Note: As of 8/11/2021, for Mac, this works with Firefox but not Chrome.
 1. from the middleware directory, cd into `src/main/resources`
 2. Generate ssl certificate in the resources directory: `keytool -genkeypair -alias keystoreAlias -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore keystore.p12 -validity 3650`
-3. Enter any values desired when prompted, but make sure you remember the password that you used.
+3. This will ask you to fill out some fields, ensure you enter values for all the prompts
+    - You can enter any values for the intial prompts
+    - When asked for City and State ensure they are real places
+    - **IMPORTANT:** Ensure that Country Code is set to US
+4. **IMPORTANT:** Keep a note of the password that you used.
+It is used in the next step.
-4. In the `.properties` file, ensure that each of these variables have the correct values filled in:
+5. In your local `.properties` file, find each of these settings below, uncomment if needed and ensure that each of these variables have the correct values filled in:
 ```
 server.port=443
 security.require-ssl=true